oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     ```

 3. Let's take a look at the code in `~/senti-meter-demo/src/senti-meter-demo/test-oci.ts`:
-After importing the required parts of the OCI SDK (installed with `npm i --save oci-sdk`), we start by creating the authentication info:
+After importing the required parts of the OCI SDK, we start by creating the authentication info:

     ```typescript
     const authenticationDetailsProvider = new common.ConfigFileAuthenticationDetailsProvider();